Eliminate Drag (3 of 3): Tackle the Meeting Madness

 Does that sound familiar?

-For senior leaders, the cost is even higher.
-According to a Harvard Business Review study, business leaders spend an average of 72 percent of their time in meetings during any given week.
+The average manager spends 33% of their week in status and update meetings — a full third of their working hours primarily sharing information.
+For senior leaders, the cost is even higher: research from Harvard Business Review found that business leaders spend an average of 72% of their time in meetings during any given week.

 An international study on the cost of poorly organized meetings showed that people think 71% of the meetings they attend are unproductive and inefficient.